CentML/DeepView.Profile/README.md

 <h2 id="versioning">Versioning</h2>

 Skyline uses semantic versioning.
-Before the 1.0.0 release, backwards compatibility between minor versions will not be guaranteed.
+Before the 1.0.0 release, backward compatibility between minor versions will not be guaranteed.

 The Skyline command line tool and plugin use *independent* version numbers.